So first let us do a quick summary of what this is all about. GreedyGammon is not a public BG server.

 ====================If you already know how to port forward u can skip the rest of this.. ======

 This is a step by step detailed instructions how to setup GreedyGammon to connect and play with remote players.

 First we must configure our computer to allow others to connect to our IP address.
-We do this with a process called "port forwarding"
+We do this with a process "port forwarding"

 To do this port forwarding, we must first find the local IP address of our computer.

 [update 3.0.157] GreedyGammon will detect your IP for both LAN and WAN games (home network and internet games)

 We can verify this with a utility that exists on our machine called ipconfig.exe

 ipconfig runs from the command line so we must first launch a command window by typing "cmd" in the run box.

 This will give us a command line window where we will type ipconfig and hit enter.

 The output from ipconfig will look like this